-‘Dragon Ball Super’ Movie 2018: Saiyan Goku’s Last Battle In New Anime Beats DBS Story, Says Toei’s Akio Iyoku
+‘Dragon Ball Super’ Movie 2018: Saiyan Goku’s Last Battle In New Anime Beats ‘DBS’ Story, Says Akio Iyoku

 Iyoku is editor-in-chief of V-Jump and Saikyō Jump magazine, but he is also the head of the so-called “Dragon Room.”
 The team is a special division specially created at the Toei animation studio which has been tasked with taking the Dragon Ball anime franchise and expanding it even further to keep it “going indefinitely.”
 They coordinate everything from the Dragon Ball Super movie to new video games like Dragon Ball FighterZ.

 “Me and everyone else in charge of Dragon Ball Super are on the V-Jump editorial department and also work at the Dragon Ball Room,” Iyoku said, according to Kanzenshuu.
-“The Dragon Ball Room is part of the rights department, and was originally conceived as an integration of the V-Jump editorial department and the rights department.
+“The Dragon Ball Room is part of the rights department and was originally conceived as an integration of the V-Jump editorial department and the rights department.
 Both were doing the same job, so they decided to do it together.”

 The interview with Iyoku official Dragon Ball website is slated to be the first of many in what is being called “Dragon Ball Movie Frontline” (DBMF).
 Later on, new DBMF interviews will feature other Toei Animation staff members.